 The first of its kind and a truly remarkable feat of engineering, a transparent swimming pool spans between two apartment buildings ten storeys in the air.

-The stunning outdoor pool will link two residential buildings at the 10th storey – a world first – and allow residents to swim from one building to the other.
+The stunning outdoor pool will link two residential buildings at the 10th storey – a world first – enabling residents to swim from one building to the next.

 We are the structural engineers for the project, working with architects HAL Architects and Arup Associates.

 Some significant engineering challenges have been addressed in developing the structural solution for this spectacular new pool.